fermyon/developer/content/spin/rdbms-storage.md

 {{ startTab "TypeScript"}}

-**SQLite**

-Spin provides an interface for you to [persist data in an SQLite database managed by Spin](https://developer.fermyon.com/spin/sqlite-api-guide).

 **MySQL and PostgreSQL**

 The JavaScript/TypeScript SDK doesn't surface the MySQL or PostgreSQL APIs.
 However, you can use hosted relational database services that are accessible over HTTP.
 For an example, see the JavaScript SDK repository on GitHub ([TypeScript](https://github.com/fermyon/spin-js-sdk/tree/main/examples/typescript/planetscale), [JavaScript](https://github.com/fermyon/spin-js-sdk/tree/main/examples/javascript/planetscale)).